weizart/weizart/READDME.md

 - 💻 I'm now a master of computing student at School of Computing, National University of Singapore.
-- 📖 My current research interests lie in deep generative models.
-I am also interested in vision-language models.
+- 📖 My current research interests lie in big data technology.
+I am also interested in video generation models.

 ## 👨🏻‍💻 Recently working on: